williscool/modern_vanilla_js_app/design_notes.md

 # Photos App

-## p0

-- cross browser testing (Your submission must run without errors in the latest versions of Chrome, Safari, Firefox, and Edge.)
-- make all selectors constants pass the constants into the html builder config

 ## p1

-- acceptance testing with phantomjs or what not (just need one. hit page -> click first image -> check that lightbox is shown)

 - get deployment working (prod build assets and host them on some static asset place)  (need to send them it hosted. delete this though)